iainctduncan/papers/source/design.rst

 computer code, and a result of this suitability, there is a rich history of Lisp use in musical programming.
 Examples of Lisp-based musical programming environments, both historical and current, include Common Music, Nyquist, Common Lisp Music, MIDI-Lisp, PatchWork, OpenMusic, Extempore, Slippery Chicken, the Bach Project, MozLib, and cl-collider.

-Thus the choice of Scheme as the language for the project has several important ramifications:

 ..
-TODO expand this list make better?
+TODO multi part citation for this

-* Users have access to a rich historical body of prior work, with code that can be ported to Scheme for Max relatively easily
+Thus the choice of Scheme as the language for the project has several important advantages:

 * Code representing musical data can be more succint, lowering the sheer amount of code the composer must contend with while working
 * Code working with musical constructs can look remarkably similar to the notation that composers are used to, making the code more readable, and thus more appropriate for use within a piece of music that may be composed of both data and code
+* Programmers have access to a rich historical body of prior work, with code that can be ported to Scheme for Max relatively easily

 Dynamic code loading and the REPL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Previously mentioned as REPL-driven development, Lisp programmers commonly work in an ongoing process of evaluating new code in the interpreter and examining the interpreter's output, *while the program runs* .
+Previously mentioned as interactive development, or REPL-driven development, Lisp programmers commonly work in an ongoing process of evaluating new code in the interpreter and examining the interpreter's output, *while the program runs*.
 At any point, the programmer can send new expressions to the Lisp interpreter, which evaluates the expressions, updates the state of the Lisp environment, and then prints the return value of evaluating the expressions.
-The programmer can even use Lisp code itself to interactively inspect the current environment, or even to build new functions and expressions to evaluate.
+These can define new functions, redefine functions already in use, change state data, or interactively inspect or alter the current environment.
+While this iteractively style of development is possible to some degrees in other high level languages (such as Python and Ruby), it has been available to a deeper degree in Lisp going back as far as the the 1970's!
+(Sandewell, 1978, 35-39)
+.. citation (Sandewell, 1978)

-For example, the composer-programmer can separate code into files that contain score data and files that contain functions for altering or creating music, where the functions might be musical transformations of algorithms for generating new content given base score data.
+For example, the composer-programmer might separate work into files that contain score data and files that contain functions for altering or creating music, where the functions might be musical transformations of algorithms for generating new content given base score data.
-The files of functions can be incrementally adjusted and reloaded with new definitions without needing to restart the piece or reset the score data.
+The files of functions can be incrementally adjusted and reloaded, thus updating algorithm definitions, without needing to restart the piece or reset the score data.

-In addition to updating specific files as the program runs, the programmer can also trigger interpreter calls from text interface objects in Max, or even from an external text editor by sending blocks of code over the local network as into Max.
+In Scheme for Max, the programmer can also trigger interpreter calls from text interface objects in Max, or even from an external text editor by sending blocks of code over the local network into Max.
 Max has a console window to show messages from the Max engine, and this is used by Scheme for Max for the Print stage of the REPL loop so that the results of dynamic evaluation can be easily read by the programmer.

-I have personally found this capability to be enormously productive while working on algorithmically generated or enhanced compositions - the ability to tinker with the algorithms without necessarily restarting a piece is a signficant time saver, and being able to interactively inspect data in the Max console while doing so is similarly helpful.
+I have personally found this capability to be enormously productive while working on algorithmically generated or augmented compositions - the ability to tinker with the algorithms without necessarily restarting a piece is a signficant time saver, and being able to interactively inspect data in the Max console while doing so is similarly helpful.

 Macros and Domain Specific Languages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-One of the hallmarks of Lisp is the Lisp Macro.
+One of the hallmarks of Lisp is the Lisp macro.
 We have previous discussed the ease with which the Lisp programmer can programmatically create lists of symbols that are then evaluated as syntactic Lisp expressions - the Lisp macro is a linguistic formalization of this process.
 Macros look to the programmer much like a regular function call, but by virtue of being defined as a macro, they are first called in a special evaluation pass known as the macro-expansion pass.
 This runs the code in the body of the macro over the *symbolic arguments* passed in to it, returning a programmatically created list structure (the macro-expansion) that is then evaluated.
-Essentially, macros are code blocks that execute twice - first to build the code, then to evaluate it.
-(Technically they can be nested to repeat the expansion step an arbitrary number of times.)
+Essentially, macros are code blocks that execute twice - first to build the code, then to evaluate it - though technically they can be nested to repeat the expansion step an arbitrary number of times (Touretsky, 1984, 405-417).

 Macros enable programmers to create their *own* domain specific languages - miniature languages within a language that are closer in syntax and sematics to the problem domain than to the host langauge.